 Defended Central Texas Regional Mobility Authority in an APA/NEPA challenge to State Highway 45 Southwest and MoPac South.

 Represented an oil and gas company in disputes with working interest owners, which included claims related to gas gathering agreements and fees.

 Represented an international employment-related search engine in third-party proceedings in federal courts across the country.

 Represented quasi-governmental entity in series of breach of contract lawsuits with wholesale electricity customers.

 Defended an oil and gas company in various royalty disputes, including disputes involving unique lease language.

-Represented software company in breach of contract disputes.
+Represented a California software company in breach of contract disputes.